vigneshuvi/cordova-plugin-echo/README.md

 # Cordova Echo Plugin

-Simple plugin that helps to echo the message.
+Simple plugin that helps to echo the message for support both iOS and Andriod platforms.

+##Two kind of Echo messages plugins.

+    1. Thread-safe callback.
+    2. Non Thread-safe callback.

 ## Using
 Clone the plugin